ptomes1/hafb-cpp-fundamentals/Module1/PowershellCommand.md

 // Add code Spell Extension
 // Add the plug in to VSCode: Doxygen Documentation Generator
 // Run /** and <Enter>

+### Cmake
+To build a project we need all of the rules to be set under 'CmakeList.txt' file.
+-Create a folder '$ mkdri build'
+- Go to the build dir : '$ cd build'
+'..' is for a build that is folder above.
+-Run cmake: '$ cmake .. -G "MinGW Makefiles"'
+-Build or compile you code: '$ cmake --build .'